NumixAvali/MarkdownEditor/README.md

   - [x] **Abstract Factory** – Provide an interface for creating UI components (editor, preview pane, toolbar).
   - [ ] **Proxy** – Manage access to the file system and remote storage.
   - [x] **Strategy** - Algorithm encapsulation for ease of maintenance.
+  - [ ] **Template Method** – Provide a standardized workflow for document processing, allowing subclasses to customize steps like parsing, formatting, and exporting.
+  - [ ] **Macro Commands** – Enable users to record and execute sequences of actions (e.g., applying formatting, inserting templates) as a single command.
 - **Tasks:**
   - Implement a text input area.
   - Implement a preview pane that updates as the user types.